netconf-wg/restconf-trace-ctx-headers/draft-ietf-netconf-restconf-trace-ctx-headers.md

 - Moved repository to NETCONF WG
 - Changed build system to use martinthomson's excellent framework
 - Ran make fix-lint to remove white space at EOL etc.
 - Added this change note.
-No other content changes.
+No other content changes

+## TODO: